MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 NetworkId = \mathrm{BLAKE3}\bigl(\mathrm{JSON}(genesis)\bigr).
 $$

+For node signer identities, the public view key is derived deterministically from the public spend key.
+A receiver can therefore reconstruct the address and network-scoped node ID from the spend key carried in authentication.
 Scoping prevents a signer identity from being confused across two Kernel networks with different genesis definitions.

 ### 6.2 Membership lifecycle